Principal’s Message

 The Clonard College community acknowledges the traditional custodians of the land on which we educate our students, the Wathaurong people of the Kulin nation.
 We honour and pay our respects to elders past, present and emerging.
 We commit ourselves to walk alongside all Aboriginal people in the quest for justice, reconciliation and recognition through the transforming power of education.

-The educational experience at Clonard is more than an academic journey.
-It is an education that nurtures young women to embody our College motto ‘ strength and kindliness’.
-It is an education where the spirituality of our students is fostered.
-Our students’ strengths are known, cultivated and celebrated through a broad range of opportunities and extracurricular offerings.
+We provide an education that nurtures young women to embody our College motto of ‘ strength and kindliness’ in their own unique way.
+It is an education where our students’ strengths are known, cultivated and celebrated through a broad range of opportunities and extracurricular offerings.

-Everybody is a somebody at Clonard.
-We place equal importance on care for students’ wellbeing and their academic learning success.
+We place equal importance on care for students’ wellbeing, their academic learning success and the formation of their faith and spirituality.
 A Clonard education gives our young women a sense of social justice and a voice to make a difference in the world.
-It is an education where the leaders of tomorrow are formed.
-It is an experience where friendships are formed for life.
+We shape young leaders with hope and purpose.
+At Clonard friendships are formed for life.

 Today, Clonard College educates 920 girls through offering an extensive range of excellent academic, cultural and sporting opportunities